Current DCM Job Openings

 Supplemental and Contact Information:

+To apply for this position, please visit the NC Office of Human Resources website.
 All relevant experience must be included in the work experience section of the application to receive proper credit.
+Any information on an attachment or omitted from the application form will not be considered for qualifying credit.
 Resumes are not accepted in lieu of the state application.
 Persons eligible for veteran preference must submit a copy of Form DD-214.
 DENR uses the Merit-Based Recruitment and Selection Plan to fill positions subject to the State Personnel Act with the most qualified applicants.
 When a salary range is posted, the actual salary will be based on relevant competencies, knowledge, skills and abilities, internal equity and budgetary considerations pertinent to the advertised position.
 The State of North Carolina is an Equal Opportunity Employer.